-The code should reflect the requirement for local authorities to: Compliance can be demonstrated by:

-Ensure that a vision for our local communities is developed in consultation Service plans

-with local people and other stakeholders.
-The vision will include priorities and Major Strategies

-targets that are measurable.
-Corporate Plan

-Performance plans

-Yeovil Vision and Market Town Vision

-• LSP

-Sustainable Community Strategy

-Area action plans

-Area Forums

-Joint Area Committees

-Proposals under the Sustainable Communities Act.

-Citizens Panel

-Review on a regular basis SSDC's vision for the local area and its impact on the authority's governance arrangements Local code of corporate governance

-Ensure that partnerships are underpinned by a common vision of their Local code of corporate governance

-work that is understood and agreed by all parties Partnership working in SSDC

-Partnership register

-Ensure that financial and activity performance reports are produced in a Annual Statement of Accounts

-timely and understandable manner.
+The code should reflect the requirement for local authorities to: Compliance can be demonstrated by: Ensure that a vision for our local Service plans communities is developed in consultation with local people and other stakeholders.
+The vision will include priorities and Major Strategies targets that are measurable.
+Council Plan Performance plans Yeovil Vision and Market Town Investment Group South Somerset Together Sustainable Community Strategy Area action plans Area Committees Proposals under the Sustainable Communities Act.
+Community and Village Planning Review on a regular basis SSDC's vision for the local area and its impact on the authority's governance arrangements Local code of corporate governance Ensure that partnerships are underpinned by a common vision of their Local code of corporate governance work that is understood and agreed by all parties Partnership working in SSDC F 5 Partnership register S113 Agreement with East Devon District Council Ensure that financial and activity performance reports are produced in a timely and understandable manner.
+Annual Statement of Accounts

 Summary Statement of Accounts

-, Budget Monitoring StatementsOutturn reports Put in place arrangements for the independent review of financial and operational reporting processes.
-Audit Committee Terms of Reference Scrutiny Committee Terms of Reference Annual audit letter and audit reports Internal Audit Plan and Annual report Peer challenges Put in place effective arrangements to identify and deal with failure in service delivery Complaints procedure Measuring and improving information available in order to reduce the number of unnecessary enquiries received from residents.
-Decide how value for money is to be measured and make sure SSDC or the partnership has the information needed to review value for money and performance effectively.
-Measure the environmental impact of policies, plans and decisions Service plans Performance plans Benchmarking Information Satisfaction surveys Place shaping surveys Achievement of efficiency targets Annual balanced budget Achievement of Corporate Plan targets
+Budget Monitoring Statements

+Outturn reports

+Annual Performance Report

+Put in place arrangements for the independent review of financial and operational reporting processes.
+Audit Committee Terms of Reference

+operational reporting processes.
+Scrutiny Committee Terms of Reference

+Annual Audit Letter and audit reports

+Financial Resilience Report

+Internal Audit Plan and Annual Report

+Peer challenges

+Put in place effective arrangements to identify and deal with failure in service Complaints procedure

+delivery "Lean thinking" approach to service delivery

+Decide how value for money is to be measured and make sure SSDC or the Service plans

+partnership has the information needed to review value for money and Performance plans

+performance effectively.
+Measure the Benchmarking Information

+environmental impact of policies, plans and decisions Achievement of efficiency targets

+Annual balanced budget

+Achievement of Council Plan targets